Barcelona news: Injury woes continue as Ansu Fati ruled out for Getafe match | Goal.com

 Additionally, he could be selected for the U17 World Cup by Spain.
 The tournament runs from October 26 to November 17 in Brazil, though there are reports Spain could instead fast-track Fati into their U21 squad.

-"I'd like him to be with us," Valverde said of the teenager.
+"I'd like him to be with us," Barcelona manager Ernesto Valverde said of the teenager.
 "If he goes with the Under-21 team it would be for the international break, for the Under-17s it would be longer.

 "We'll have to wait and see what decision the confederation makes so there isn't much else to say.
 We'd like him to be away for as little time as possible."